-Wherever you are today, I hope that you are enjoying (or making) pleasant memories!
+Wherever you are today, I hope all your memories are pleasant ones.